aliceruiqi/aliceruiqi/README.md

 This is Rui,

-🌱 I’m currently learning Data Science
+🌱 NEW to GitHub, I’m currently learning Data Science